samsaid/CSE412-Airline-Tickets/README.md

 - Customers table does not auto-update upon a customer purchasing a ticket from the front end of the application.
 We speculate this issue to be cause by the set up our fetch API which we did not have time to furthur debug within the scope of this project.

 ### Development Enviornment:
 The following steps are only necessary for the project developers or users who are looking to implement a version of the project.
-To view/acces the live version of the appplication, see section on [using the application](#user-manual).
+To view/acces the live version of the appplication, see section on [user manual](#user-manual).

 **1.** Clone the project repository
 ```